ianlotinsky-lz/books/README.md

 Clarifying-questions, use of online resources, and code libraries are all fair game.

-You have 45 minutes to complete this task.
+You have 40-45 minutes to complete this task.

-## Setup

-1. After cloning the repository, execute `bundle install`.

-2. Verify the setup by running the tests:

-	`bundle exec ruby books_test.rb`